-It was after thinking these things through that I finally realized that just as no two people experience anything the same way – so why should I expect my travels to be like anyone else’s or to expect that my experiences and observation would even follow suit to any book I had read on the subject.
+It was after thinking these things through that I finally realized that just as no two people experience anything the same way, why should I expect my travels to be like anyone else’s or to expect that my experiences and observations would even follow suit to any book I had read on the subject.
 Most certainly God must have intended everything that happened to me to happen.
 And it is from these truly remarkable memories and insights that I have decided to share with you.
 Indeed one never knows what God has in store for you.

 If you had asked me the name and the address of this small alleyway in Mecca I could not tell you…all that I could tell you was that we were here in Mecca in a dark room.

-My attention was drawn to the thudding sound of feet .all moving in the same direction.. out of the window and to the left in the direction of the Kaaba, from which direction we three, in the company of Thirty other odd travelers had completed our Ummrah and our first Tawaaf around the Kaaba…the undeniable Sanctum Sanctorum for an estimated 2.08 billion Muslims in the world.
+My attention was drawn to the thudding sound of feet all moving in the same direction, out of the window and to the left in the direction of the Kaaba, from which direction we three, in the company of thirty other odd travelers had completed our Umrah and our first Tawaf around the Kaaba, the undeniable Sanctum Sanctorum for an estimated 2.08 billion Muslims in the world.

 While in the holy city each time I visited the Kaaba I had this thought.
-Since then no matter where I am on the planet earth (and I have been blessed to have travelled to many countries) and each time I stand for prayer I am blessed with this vision.
+Since then, no matter where I am on the planet earth, and I have been blessed to have traveled to many countries, each time I stand for prayer I am blessed with this vision.
 It may occur at any time and at any place.

 The First Miracle I witnessed during Hajj